axelriseup/Overwatch/README.md

 6. [Getting Started](#getting-started)
 7. [Approaches to Expansion for the Future](#approaches-to-expansion-for-the-future)
 8. [Addressed for Main Use](#addressed-for-main-use)

+---

 ## Dashboard

 ![Overwatch_v1](https://github.com/DoktorShift/Overwatch/assets/106493492/4566dddb-d06e-4f71-8f95-878587baf490)

+---

 ## Introducing the Overwatch Extension: Your Comprehensive Financial Overview Tool

-The Overwatch Extension is designed to offer users a streamlined and insightful view of their financial transactions, enabling better financial management and oversight.
+The Overwatch SPA is designed to offer users a streamlined and insightful view of their financial transactions, enabling better financial management and oversight.
 This powerful tool provides a detailed summary of incoming and outgoing funds and allows you to track your accumulated balance over time.
 Here's how to get started and make the most of the Overwatch Extension:

+---

 ## Accessing Overwatch

 - **Sharable Link**: The Overwatch Extension is accessible via a sharable link, meaning you can open it on any device with a browser.
 This makes it incredibly convenient to check your financial overview on the go, whether you're using a smartphone, tablet, or desktop computer.

+---

 ## Features & Functionalities